OffgridElectric/protobuf_compiler/README.md

 Provides a mix task `mix compile.proto` for easier integration of `elixir-protobuf/protobuf`.

 The task will:
-1. Fetch options, check each file exists, and has correct `proto` extension
+1. Fetch options, gather `.proto` sources
-2. Automatically include elixir.proto and elixirpb.proto
-3. Check the `protoc` binary exists and is executable
+2. Check the `protoc` binary exists and is executable
-4. Check the `protoc-gen-elixir` plugin is available and executable
+3. Check the `protoc-gen-elixir` plugin is available and executable
-5. Ensure the target directory exists
+4. Ensure the target directory exists
-6. Check if any of the sources are "stale"
+5. Check if any of the sources are "stale"
-7. Compile each file replacing the basename `.proto` with `.pb.ex`
+6. Compile each file replacing the basename `.proto` with `.pb.ex`

 ## Installation